phaggy/dots/README.md

 # .config
+My Arch Linux dotfiles

+CONTRIBUING
-All changes must be pushed to testing although stable is the default branch
+All changes must be pushed to testing(or a new branch) although stable is the default branch